kubesphere/kubesphere/docs/en/concepts-and-designs/devops-pipeline-overview.md

 ### Pipeline Builder Image And Jenkins PodTemplate

-Jenkins does not include any agent configuration by default, KubeSphere will provide some default agents (including docker image and podTemplate configuration).
+Jenkins does not include any agent configuration by default, KubeSphere provides some default agents (including docker image and podTemplate configuration).

-The default agent image will be built based on the [builder base](https://github.com/kubesphere/builder-base), you can search `builder xxx` repositories in kubesphere github.
+The default agent image will be built based on the [builder base](https://github.com/kubesphere/builder-base), you can search the keyword of repository `builder xxx`  in KubeSphere [github](https://github.com/kubesphere/).

 ### In SCM Pipeline and Out of SCM Pipeline